-To reside in Campus housing, students must be enrolled full-time (12 credit hours or more).
-If a student's status changes to part-time, the College can terminate the housing agreement.
+To reside in Campus housing, undergraduate students must be enrolled full-time (12 credit hours or more).
+If an undergraduate student's status changes to part-time, the College can terminate the housing agreement.
 Appeals of this policy are directed to the DFS.